wobscale/pepbut/README.md

 ![pepbut](https://user-images.githubusercontent.com/52814/36644695-048da318-1a13-11e8-9dd2-5869434e62b8.gif)

-pepbut is [Wobscale](https://github.com/wobscale)'s authoritative DNS server and record update API / console, written in Rust using [TRust-DNS](https://github.com/bluejekyll/trust-dns).
+pepbut is [Wobscale](https://github.com/wobscale)'s authoritative DNS server and record update API / console, written in Rust.

 It is in development and should not be used in production.

+Some of the implementation is inspired by [TRust-DNS](https://github.com/bluejekyll/trust-dns).

 ## Goals and non-goals